≡ Menu

 How to Weigh Your Dog: Some Helpful Tips

-• Train him to ‘sit’ on the scale everyday and give him a treat when he sits still
+• Train him to ‘sit’ on the scale every day and give him a treat when he sits still

 • If you have an uncooperative dog, you should weigh yourself first, then pick up your dog and step on the scale again.
 Subtract the difference between the two, and that’s it!

-Different scales have different errors, so, you may see an inconsistency in your dog’s weight, and the measurements will not be accurate.
+It is important to note that you should weigh your dog on the same scale consistently.
+Different scales have different errors so you may see an inconsistency in your dog’s weight, and the measurements will not be accurate.

 Some Dog Breeds Prone to Obesity